ChrisWiegman/kana/readme.md

 # Installing Kana

+You will need Go installed locally to build the application for now.
+I hope to fix this in the new future.

 1. Clone this repo `git clone git@github.com:ChrisWiegman/kana-cli.git`
 2. CD into the repo and run `make install`

+Assuming you have Go properly setup with GOBIN in your system path, you should now be able to use Kana.
+Run `kana version` to test.

 # Using Kana